microsoft/DynamicTelemetry/docs/docs/Rude_Q_and_A.md

 ### Q6: What is the Change Approach

-are we hoping to see lots of experimentation, or is this a community standards approach, like IETF
+Are we hoping to see lots of experimentation, or is this a community standards approach, like IETF?

 #### A6: Experimentation and Collaboration mostly - but it's a little of both